Miautawn/TwitterBetterGetter/README.md

 # TwitterBetterGetter
-Python program that searches the Twitter for CyberSecurity news and pulls them to Hadoop data warehouse
+Python program that searches the Twitter for CyberSecurity news, pulls them, applies sentiment analysis and stores them to Hadoop data warehouse

 # Functionality
 Please check the "Practikos užduotis.docx" for a formated documentation